futres/RShinyFuTRES/README.md

 **If you have any problems while running this program or have any questions please feel free to email futres.team@gmail.com with your concerns.**

-Starting off, data sets tend to be in short format and look like this:
+Starting off, data sets tend to be in short format, with each row being a specimen, and possibly internal abbreviations for data fields:

 ```
 CatalogNo.
 Date  Management Unit     County Sex  Age Status  Weight  Length